rust-console/gba/book/src/ch1/the_display_control_register.md

 ## CGB Mode

 Bit 3 is effectively read only.
-Technically it can be flipped using a BIOS call, but when you write to the display control normally it won't write to this bit, so we'll call it effectively read only.
+Technically it can be flipped using a BIOS call, but when you write to the display control register normally it won't write to this bit, so we'll call it effectively read only.

 This bit is on if the CPU is in CGB mode.